MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/use-data-driven-adapters-ddas.md

 ---
-title: "Use data driven adapters (DDAs) in Unified Service Desk | MicrosoftDocs"
+title: "Use data driven adapters in Unified Service Desk | MicrosoftDocs"
 description: "Learn about data-driven adapters, their types, and how you can create new adapters or extend existing ones in Unified Service Desk." ms.date: 08/23/2017 ms.topic: article